JOSE IGNACIO ESCOBAR OPAZO

 In the educational area, he has an extensive background in the areas of International Human Rights Law and International Criminal Law, both at the School of Law of Universidad de Chile and at Pontificia Universidad Católica de Chile.
 He currently works as an Associated Teacher in the latter, teaching International Criminal Law.
 In addition, at the same University, he works as a professor in the Litigation Course (Criminal Procedural Law).

-He is a partner at the Asociación por las Libertades Públicas (Association for Public Liberties), where he currently is the Board of Directors’ Chairman for the term 2017-2019.
+He is a partner at the Asociación por las Libertades Públicas (Association for Public Liberties), where he was the Board of Directors’ Chairman for the term 2017-2019.

 Apart from being a member at Colegio de Abogados de Chile A.G.
 (Chilean Bar Association A.G.), he is currently one of the judges of the Ethics Tribunal at said institution, in office from 2015-2023.